sensedeep/custom-metrics/README.md

 ## Buffering

-If app emits metrics at very high frequency, you may wish to optimize metrics by aggregating metric updates.
+If your app emits metrics at a very high frequency, you may wish to optimize metrics by aggregating metric updates.
 CustomMetrics can aggregate metric updates by buffering emit calls.
-These are then persisted according to your buffering policy.
+These are then persisted according to a buffering policy.

 For example: